 The Bolt was introduced as a cost conscious, all-electric option to luxury EVs such as the Model S. It is no longer eligible for the federal tax credit of $7,500 because too many have been sold, but there is pending legislation at the time of writing that might reintroduce incentives on the Bolt.
 New Chevy Bolt EVs start at $31,000 and the recently introduced Bolt EUV, which is a crossover utility vehicle with a slightly larger body, starts at $33,000.
 While these prices aren't insignificant, the lower starting price for new cars translates to more affordable used options.

 The used price of a Bolt varies based on year, car condition, and trim level.
-Working with data form our partner, Marketcheck, we have seen prices as low as $13,000 and as high as $40,000 for 2020 and prior models.
+Working with data from our partner, Marketcheck, we have seen prices as low as $16,000 and as high as $40,000 for 2020 and prior models.
 Some 2021 and 2022 used Bolts cost upwards of $45K.

 Recurrent uses cost per range mile as a way to measure the marginal increase in range that larger battery capacity or different trims may offer.
 The cost per range mile in a used Bolt can range between $110-$130, depending on car price, making it a solid choice for budget-minded shoppers.

 Recurrent uses data from the AFDC to determine the range of annual charging costs for a Bolt.
 Assuming and average driving pattern of 34 miles a day, 5 days a week, 49 weeks a year with 25% highway driving, plus a few additional highway road trips, you can estimate your annual charging costs to be between $368 - $1,178.
 More detailed and personalized values can be calculated at the link above.
 For our calculations, the highest electricity price is found in Hawaii and the lowest in Louisiana.